k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/06_local_file_sys.md

 ### Example of Using a Local File System Interface

-To create an Interface Listener Job on a local file system interface:
+To create an Interface Listener Job in a Local File System interface, do the following:

 1. Create an interface using a **Local File System** interface type.